 Other candidates produced excellent evaluations of the changes but were weaker on the effect these changes would have.
+A common error was to evaluate how changes in technology affected the customer, rather than to focus on how they affected the organisation.

 Weak candidates tended to describe the changes technology made and either provided limited or no evaluation at all which limited the marks that could be awarded to 1-2 marks.